sib-swiss/SchoolRNA2020/README.md

 **Pre-requisites - background knowledge**
 - Previous experience with RNA-seq analysis
 - Familiar with command line and UNIX language (link to a UNIX tutorial)
-- Basic usage of R / Ability to use packages and modules and write analysis scripts in R ??
+- Basic usage of R / Ability to use packages and modules and write analysis scripts in R

 **Pre-requisites - material & software**
 - The participants must bring a laptop with install permissions (admin).
-The following software have to be installed in advance: (would you please complete the list?)
+A list of software to be installed in advance will be communicated on due time.

 <br/>